adamsiwiec1/StockSMSResponseSystem/README.md

 Cheaper - $0.0050/sms w/Plivo vs. 0.0075 w/ Twilio.

-Transparant - less cute, more transparent/detailed.
+Transparant - less cute, more detailed.

 Negatives? - can be a bit slower and buggy